dmlc/xgboost/doc/tutorials/c_api_tutorial.rst

 ************

 Install CMake - Follow the `cmake installation documentation <https://cmake.org/install/>`_ for instructions.
-Install ninja-build - Follow the `ninja-build installation documentation <https://ninja-build.org/>`_ for instructions.
 Install Conda - Follow the `conda installation  documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ for instructions

 *************************************
-Install Xgboost on conda environment
+Install XGBoost on conda environment
 *************************************

 Run the following commands on your terminal.
 The below commands will install the XGBoost in your XGBoost folder of the repository cloned

 .. code-block:: bash

-    # clone the Xgboost repository & its submodules
+    # clone the XGBoost repository & its submodules
     git clone --recursive https://github.com/dmlc/xgboost
     cd xgboost
     mkdir build